datawizard8086/DW8086/Git Package/Audience Profile/AudienceProfile.md

 ### Communities (served by organization)

-Homestead monitors couple of parameters such as
+Homestead monitors couple of parameters such as:
 * Air
 * Water
 * Wild Life